voicerepublic/vr-fidelity/README.md

 ## The Gory Details

-Fidelity expects a file `metadata.yml` in the current working directory.
-This file should contain the following:
+The metadata file should contain the following:

     ---
     :id: <id>